Place the egg yolks, sugar, and vinegar in a warmed/dry mixing bowl.

 1 Tbsp. of Grass Fed Whey

 Pinch Sea Salt

 When you have a creamy mayonnaise, add in the rest of the ingredients one by one.
 Whisk to incorporate each ingredient.

-I would let this mayonnaise sit on the counter (at room temperature and capped) for approximately 7 hours to ferment before putting it into the refrigerator.
+Let sit approximately 7 hours to ferment before putting into the refrigerator.